 Perched on a hill at the edge of Lenoir-Rhyne University and next to St. Andrew's Lutheran Church in Hickory, NC, sits Lutherhaus, a small apartment complex that has been serving low income seniors and people with disabilities since 1981.
 Updated in 2008, the 50 pet-friendly 600-square-foot apartments feature walk-in closets, balconies, and safety-call systems.
 Call (828) 327-0393 to learn more.

 PACE is a Medicare program and Medicaid option for North Carolinians age 55 and over who are in need of skilled nursing care but wish to receive that care in their own homes.
-Lutheran Services Carolinas now collaborates in two North Carolina PACE (Program of All-Inclusive Care for the Elderly) initiatives:
+Lutheran Services Carolinas now collaborates in four North Carolina PACE (Program of All-Inclusive Care for the Elderly) initiatives:

 Located in Gastonia, NC; opened in January 2014.
 Learn more by calling 704-874-0603 or by visiting Senior TLC on Facebook.